What is a Lichen?

-One is a small piece of the lichen breaks off and scatters.
+A small piece of the lichen breaks off and scatters.

 *Some lichen make spores of the fungal part that are released to the wind.
 These need to find the right bacteria or algae partner to start life again as a lichen.

-Some make tiny non sexual packets of material that break away from the main body and start a new organism.
+Some make tiny non-sexual packets of material that break away from the main body and start a new organism.

-Why Study Lichens?
+Why Learn About Lichens?

 - Pollution Monitors: Lichen are “like little sponges, taking up everything in the air”, are extremely sensitive to air pollution and so are early indicators of bad air quality.
 Lichen need very clean environments, a stable place that doesn’t decompose or move quickly, and occasional moisture.
 Cyanobacteria can take nitrogen gas from the air and turn it into biologically usable compounds, so lichens with these partners make major contributions to soil fertility.
-Lichen grow extremely slowly, about 1mm/year.
+Lichen usually grow extremely slowly, about 1mm/year.